BuildMyDapp/vera-md/rent-collateral.md

 let receipt = await contract.methods.lease(token_addresses,token_ids,durations,dailyprices,nftPrices,paymentTypes).send({ from: accounts[0] });

 ```
-after leasing NFT we need to call leasing id to for our off-chain data
+after leasing NFT we need to get leasing id to for our off-chain data
 **getLeasingId (no parameter)** returns leasing id
 ```
 let leasingId = await contract.methods.getleasingId().call();
 ```
 to save NFT off-chain data we need these required parameters
 API Body JSON
- ### Note this off-chain data parameters are required as per platform requirments, because this data is saving on off-chain so it does not have any relation with smart contract
+ ### Note: this off-chain data parameters are required as per platform requirments, because this data is saving on off-chain so it does not have any relation with smart contract
  ```  {
           owner_address: user_address,
           lend_id, //get from getLeasingId function